AmariahAK/wisdom-drop/README.md

 # Stoicism, Resilience, Personal Growth, Mindset Wisdom of the Day (December 28 2025)
 > “The obstacle in the path becomes the path.
 Never forget, within every obstacle is an opportunity to improve our condition.”
 > — Ryan Holiday (from his book The Obstacle Is the Way)

+# Stoicism, Resilience, Personal Growth, Mindset Wisdom of the Day (December 29 2025)
+> “The impediment to action advances action.
+What stands in the way becomes the way.”
+> — Marcus Aurelius